timmaffett/smart_packages/README.md

 --------------------------------------------------------------

-The smart_XXXX packages are now updated and maintained by Tim Maffett, timmaffett@gmail.com They were originally authored by Dr. Bruno Guigas, Ernst Renz-Str.
+The *smart_* series of packages were ported to full null safety and otherwise updated and maintained by Tim Maffett, timmaffett@gmail.com
+They were originally authored by Dr. Bruno Guigas, Ernst Renz-Str.
 16, 76646 Bruchsal, Phone: +4972574167, Germany, specpad@gmail.com